mrleemon/rather-simple-event-calendar/readme.txt

 This plugin creates a really simple event calendar.

-Really Simple Event Calendar has been translated into a number of languages.

-* Catalan (ca)
-* Spanish (es_ES)

 == Installation ==

-1. Upload the entire `really-simple-event-calendar` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `rather-simple-event-calendar` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress Admin.

 == Usage ==

-Add Really Simple Event Calendar to a page
+Add Rather Simple Event Calendar to a page

 1. Go to the 'Pages' menu in Wordpress Admin and choose 'Add New' in the submenu.
 2. Name the page anything you want.